-Tybee Island : UGA Landscape Architecture Studio
+Tybee Island Master Plan: UGA Landscape Architecture Studio

-As a follow-up to our third Sea Level Rise Blueprints Studio: Adapt Defend Retreat with the Georgia Tech College of Design, this fall Georgia Conservancy Coastal Director Charles McMillan is facilitating a UGA College of Environment and Design Landscape Architecture Studio on Tybee Island.
+As a follow-up to our third Sea Level Rise Blueprints Studio: Adapt Defend Retreat with the Georgia Tech College of Design, in fall 2016 Georgia Conservancy Coastal Director Charles McMillan is facilitating a UGA College of Environment and Design Landscape Architecture Studio on Tybee Island.
 Tybee is one of five coastal locations that was the focus of our previous studio in 2013.

-With the guidance of the Georgia Conservancy, the 16 student studio, instructed by Professor Alison Smith, will:
+With the guidance of the Georgia Conservancy, the 16 student studio, instructed by Professor Alison Smith,

-- Identify goals and objectives
+- Identified goals and objectives

-- Participate in stakeholder meetings
+- Participated in stakeholder meetings

 Tybee Island is the eastern-most point on the Georgia coast, and a popular spot for beach tourists.
 Previous studies show that one meter of sea level rise will not only cover about half of the island, but also US-80, the only vehicular access on and off of the island.
 US-80 already faces severe flooding issues during storms, leaving citizens stranded until the water recedes.
 The island also faces flooding issues, particularly on the west side where marshes have been damaged by a long process of converting wetlands into residential areas.

 For more information about our Sea Level Rise Blueprints studios read Sea Level Rise and the Future of Georgia's Coast by Ken Edelstein from our Winter 2015 issue of Panorama Magazine.

 The Georgia Conservancy’s sea level rise work would not be possible without the generous support of Gulfstream, The Home Depot Foundation and The Ray C. Anderson Foundation, as well as the indispensable data supplied by Dr. Clark Alexander at the Skidaway Institute of Oceanography in Savannah.